RomainCyr/zbxdyn/LACP/README.md

 ## Ping dependencie
 If the host have a ping check configured (with the Zabbix icmpping function) it will be add as a dependencie for the created triggers.
 Otherwise no dependencie will be set.

+## SNMP interface
+If no SNMP interface is defined on the host you can create it from the agent interface using the option -c --create-interface.

 # AUTHOR
 Romain CYRILLE